mehulagg/gitlab/doc/user/project/integrations/hangouts_chat.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/43756) in GitLab 11.2.

-Integrate your project to send notifications from your project in GitLab to a room of your choice in [Google Chat](https://chat.google.com/) (former Google Hangouts).
+Integrate your project to send notifications from GitLab to a room of your choice in [Google Chat](https://chat.google.com/) (former Google Hangouts).